 - Pour the pork rind combo in an even layer on a flat plate.

-- Beat eggs is a wide mouthed bowl.
+- Beat eggs in a wide-mouthed bowl.

 - Dip chicken into the eggs, then into the pork rind combo — make sure to evenly coat all sides.
-Place chicken onto prepared baking sheet.
+Place chicken onto the prepared baking sheet.